jentlekumarr/-Resolving-VNC-Server-Issues-on-Ubuntu-24.04-A-Step-by-Step-Solution-/README.md

-🚀 Overcoming Challenges with VNC Server Setup on Ubuntu 24.04 🚀 After upgrading from Ubuntu 22 to 24.04, I encountered significant challenges with the VNC server setup, which had previously been running smoothly.
-The upgrade disrupted my remote access capabilities, leaving me in a bind.
+🚀 Resolving VNC Server Issues on Ubuntu 24.04: A Step-by-Step Solution 🚀

+After upgrading from Ubuntu 22 to 24.04, we encountered significant challenges with our VNC server setup.
+The upgrade caused the VNC server to stop functioning, disrupting our remote access capabilities and workflow.
+Determined to find a solution, we developed a shell script to automate the setup of x11vnc, which has proven to be a game-changer.
+This project was accomplished in collaboration with Dhruv Singh.

-To tackle this issue, We developed a shell script to automate the setup of x11vnc, ensuring a seamless configuration process for remote access.
-This script not only resolved the immediate problem but also streamlined future installations, making it easier for others facing similar challenges.
+The Challenge:
+Post-upgrade, attempts to configure the VNC server resulted in various errors, leaving us unable to access our system remotely.
+This was particularly frustrating, as remote access is crucial for our productivity.
+We needed a reliable solution to restore functionality quickly.